manasi1031/minesweeper/README.md

 ### Solved Bugs

+1. There was no pause after the error messages were showing up and the grid came on next with the input request.
+I thought that there is a bug.
+"No error messages were popping up when a wrong input is given for the game."
+In reality, there was nothing to slow down the function in my code to show the error before showing the next grid.
-1. No error messages were popping up when a wrong input is given for the game.
-I used the time.sleep function after the message and that actually showed the messages before the next grid came up.
-It was showing before but as there was no pause, I was unable to see it.
+For this, I used the time.sleep function after the message and that actually showed the messages before the next grid came up.
+This gave a more realistic approach to the game, as the player could see what has happened before the next grid came up.

 2. Terminal syntax error for global values of all variables in the play_game function.
 I had also defined 2 global values with some data.
 This was what resulted in the error as below.